AngusWright/AstroStats/Md/IntroductionToStatistics_Section2b.md

 ```

 Let 𝒹 be the event that a true decay occurs, and 𝒫 be the event that the
-experiement produces a positive detection.
+experiment produces a positive detection.

 $$
 \\begin{aligned}